-Help UMD staff serve 26 low-resource households each Monday through Thursday morning in our Food Pantry and Clothing Closet.
-Various roles require training, so we ask you to commit to working weekly or twice a month.
+Help UMD staff serve low-resource households each weekday in our Food Pantry and Clothing Closet.
+Training is required and we ask you to commit to working weekly or twice a month.
 NEW hours for this operation will begin October 2, 2017 offering morning, mid-afternoon and early evening shifts based on the day of the week.

 Enter information about volunteer hours and item donations into our computer database.
 Accuracy and comfort using a computer needed, and training is required.
 Ideally, we want a commitment of 2-3 hours every week.